DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

-##### Which is following is correct about lending in traditonal finance?
+##### Which is following is correct about lending in Traditonal Finance?

 - [ ]  Traditional finance is a uncensored platform.
 - [x]  There are limits for lending which depends on the account type.
-- [x]  The traditional takes most of the interest from borrowers.
+- [x]  The Traditional Finance takes most of the interest from borrowers.
-- [x]  In traditional finance, most of the times there is a compulsion for maintaining minimum balance.
+- [x]  In Traditional Finance, most of the times there is a compulsion for maintaining minimum balance.